smith-chem-wisc/StefanPaper/CalibrationPaper.md

 # Introduction

-The calibration of spectra files and algorithmic improvements in the peptide dictionary search improves the accuracy and efficiency of new posttranslational-modification (PTM) identification.
+Posttranslational-modifications (PTM) influence many aspects of normal cell biology and mechanisms that lead to diseases.
+Correctly identifying the various protein modifications in biological samples is crucial to advance the understanding of protein functions.
+Ways of identifying and localizing PTMs are limited, but emerging techniques in the field of mass spectrometry are becoming available.
+Our lab recently developed a tool for global identification of PTMs using a single pass database search.
+We discovered that spectra file calibration prior to applying the tool, and algorithmic improvements in the peptide dictionary search greatly improve the accuracy and efficiency of new PTM identification.
+We describe the calibration tool developed, and present the results.

+# Overview

+We propose to add an additional calibration step in the workflow described in the GPTM-d paper.
+The workflow

+# Calibration

+The calibration process roughly follows

 # Motivation